SuperDuperKev/VR-Project-1/README.md

 }
 ```
 ***
 In the rear of the home, there is a wireframe sphere that acts as a position sound player.
 This means, depending on where you are in the scene, the volume will be loud or quiet.
+The wireframe is considered to be model # *14*.

 ![Feature 5: Sound player](./images/screenshots/soundplayer.png)